Find out how to decide if something is suitable for GOV.UK, what the content lifecycle is and why accessibility must be planned for.

-Documents for ‘viewing’ must be available in 1 or both of the following formats:
+Documents for ‘viewing’ must be available in one or both of the following formats:

-- HTML5 (the language web pages are built with), eg HTML publications
+- HTML (the language web pages are built with), for example HTML publications

-- PDF/A that has been formatted to be accessible - you can continue to use PDF until your department has tools in place that produce PDF/A
+- a PDF that has been formatted to be accessible and meets the PDF/A standard - you can continue to use PDF until your department has tools in place that produce PDF/A

 Documents designed to be edited